Dimtemp/PowerShell-training/800-datetime.md

-# Working with date and time
+# Going on a date

 ## Task 1: using Get-Date
 1. Run this command to display the current date and time: ```Get-Date```